There are plenty of new challenges to keeping a company afloat while the world endures the 2020 coronavirus pandemic. Here are just a few:

 Customers are using web browsers to access information.
 The customer’s virus software might warn that a site is not secure, but the message can be so cryptic that the customer clicks anyway “because that’s where they want to go.”

 That’s when the hackers find a way in.
-Here’s how it works:
+Here’s how a cyber attack works:

 The hackers already know the customer’s home computer is the weakest spot in this cyber security threat.
 They observe what the customer is doing at home online and how he is interacting with the business.
 Then the hacker plays a game, getting the business to trust that the hacker is a real person.
 Once that happens, the hacker can transmit a link to click or something similar and the business has been hacked.
 Once inside the business’ system, the hackers repeat the process.
 They look around the business, get into the CFO’s computer, download the customer data sheets and more.
 The intent can be more than just financial details.
 Hackers listen in and get product launch details, get pricing, intellectual property theft, make private information public, etc.